hyperglyph/hyperglyph/README.rst

 ----

-hate is a python client/server library. that behaves nicely over http.
+hate is a python client/server library.

-use it to glue things together.
+it is like json with callbacks. use it to glue things together.

 not all of it is ready yet. check the examples to see what works.